tkoyama010/OpenCAE-tkoyama010/PITCHME.md

 +++

-### 🤔 What is PED and FEM?
+### 🤔 What is PDE and FEM?

-- The behavior of all physical phenomena (electrical, thermal, elastic, etc.) can be expressed by differential equations.
+- The behavior of all physical phenomena can be expressed by PDE.
-- FEM is a method of solving differential equations.
+- FEM is a method of PDE.

 ![mesh2](mesh2.png)

 +++

-### 🤔 What is PED and FEM?
+### 🤔 What is PDE and FEM?

 ![mesh2](http://getfem.org/_images/getfemuserlinearsys.png)